jimmerioles/Laravel-Dev-Extras/README.md

 ```

 ####Scenario:
-When tinkering with your database and eloquent models using `$ php artisan tinker`, you might want to listen and dump for sql queries, bindings and execution time to inspect or even just to verify if your cache works when no query has been made.
+Most of the time when tinkering with your database and eloquent models using `$ php artisan tinker`, you might want to listen for and dump sql queries, bindings and execution time to inspect or even just to verify if your cache works when no query has been made.

 ####Usage:
 ```